LommyTids/LiddellWorks-waypoint/README.md

 - **`src/worker.js`** — the server side.
 It answers `/WayPoint/api/data`
-  (GET to read your saved trips, POST to save them) by reading/writing a single JSON blob in Cloudflare KV; answers `/WayPoint/api/flight-lookup` by proxying a flight number to the free [adsbdb.com](https://www.adsbdb.com/) API and handing back just its usual carrier and airports (used by the "Look up" button next to Flight number on the transport form — no signup or API key needed, since adsbdb is free and keyless); and hands off every other request to Cloudflare's static file serving for the HTML file above.
+  (GET to read your saved trips, POST to save them) by reading/writing a single JSON blob in Cloudflare KV; answers `/WayPoint/api/flight-lookup` by proxying a flight number + date to the [AeroDataBox](https://aerodatabox.com/) API (via RapidAPI) and handing back the airline, airports, and scheduled local departure/arrival date+time — used by the "Look up" button next to Flight number on the transport form.
+Needs the `AERODATABOX_API_KEY` secret set up (step 4 below); and hands off every other request to Cloudflare's static file serving for the HTML file above.
 - **`wrangler.toml`** — Cloudflare configuration: which route
   (`liddellworks.com/WayPoint*`) reaches this Worker, which KV namespace it uses, and where the static files live.
 Heavily commented — worth a skim.